-Retirement plans are like dogs.
+Don’t neglect your 401k retirement plan.
+They’re like dogs.
 They love attention and the relationship can be very rewarding for the owner.
 Take these steps to make sure you’re not missing out.
-Get a head start and hit the ground running and don’t neglect your 401(k).
+Get a head start and hit the ground running and don’t neglect your 401k.

-There is always room for improvement so don’t neglect your 401(k).
-Take some time to look into these aspects of your retirement plan and go into 2015 with greater financial confidence.
+There is always room for improvement so don’t neglect your 401k.
+Take some time to look into these aspects of your retirement plan and go into the year with greater financial confidence.

 Sign up for my FREE guide and contact me today for your FREE CONSULTATION!